ruoyann/tp/docs/UserGuide.md

 This User Guide is structured so that it is easy for you to find what you need.

-It is recommended that you have a copy of StudyTracker open, so you can try out the commands and features!
+It is recommended that you have our StudyTracker application open, so you can try out the commands and features!

 The [Table of Contents](#table-of-contents) contains links to all the sections of the guide.